laanp/Icarus_Mods_Separated/laanp-RespawnResourcesOW_Readme.md

    If the \mods directory does not exist, create it.

-2. Restart the game, all resources should have respawned in your OW prospect, wait a save cycle, exit the game, then delete this mod Pak file from the \mods directory.
+2. Restart the game, all resources should have respawned in your OW prospect, wait a save cycle, exit the game, then remove this mod Pak file from the \mods directory.
 Now you can restart the game and play with all resources replenished!

+3. You can repeat this process as many times as you want for all of your Open World prospects.

 ## Disclaimer
 - Backup and save all user data before installing or using any mods.